 ‘…The turbulently flowing hot rocks and gas quickly eroded and melted some of the snow and ice capping the volcano, creating surges of water that eroded and mixed with loose rock debris to form lahars (volcanic mudflow or debris flow).
 Several lahars poured down the volcano into river valleys, ripping trees from their roots and destroying roads and bridges…”

-On May 18, when Mount St. Helens erupted with a catastrophic explosion estimated to be the equivalent to about 400 million tons of TNT (Hiroshima bomb was equal to about 14 kilotons of TNT), the top 1,300 feet of the mountain blew off sending tens of thousands of trees into the nearby Spirit Lake.
+On May 18, when Mount St. Helens erupted with a catastrophic Lateral blast explosion estimated to be the equivalent to about 24 megatons (million tons) of TNT (note: Hiroshima’s unranium bomb was equal to about 15 kilotons of TNT; Nagasaki’s plutonium was about 21 kt TNT; Tsar Bomba – was powerful nuclear bomb detonated equaled 50,000 kt TNT or 50 megatons – 50 million tons of TNT), the top 1,300 feet of the mountain blew off sending tens of thousands of trees into the nearby Spirit Lake.
 A sonar scan of the bottom of the lake revealed about 19,500 upright trees on the bottom of the lake.
 Millions of logs were left floating over a 2’ mile area.
 Due to massive amounts of debris (rock/trees) the lake rose as much as 190 feet.

 Millions of logs in Spirit Lake; ship in circle